 Assessing your progress

-(These are the guidelines which I used and discussed with clients when I ran my own psychotherapy practice in Bournemouth from 1983 until around 2005).
+(These are the guidelines which I used, and which I discussed with my clients, when I ran my own psychotherapy practice in Bournemouth from 1983 until around 2005).

-End of the first session: Evaluate your progress and your options at the end of your first therapy session.
-Do this by openly discussing things wit your coach or therapist.
+At the end of the first session: Evaluate your progress and your options at the end of your first therapy session.
+Do this by openly discussing things with your coach or therapist.
 If you are happy with the first session commit to two more sessions.
 Evaluate things at the end of each of these sessions.

 End of the third session: Discuss and re-assess progress at the end of the third session.
-You should experience a noticeable change at this stage.
+By this stage you should have experience a noticeable change.
 If you have not experienced a significant shift in your experience by the end of the third session it may be ‘change therapist’ time.

 This may be sound tough on therapists but is based on my own experience of working with a few thousand people.
 It’s also quite objective since I no longer run a private practice.
-And it is an approach that is supported by Brief Therapy research which indicates that most people gain most of the benefits of counselling and psychotherapy within the first six sessions – and that benefits trail off significantly after this.
+And it is an approach that is supported by Brief Therapy research which indicates that people gain most of the benefits of counselling and psychotherapy within the first six sessions.
+Benefits trail off significantly after this.